onflow/docs/docs/concepts/accounts.md

 You can achieve keyless accounts by either removing an existing public key from an account signing with that same key and repeating that action until an account has no keys left, or you can create a new account that has no keys assigned.

 <Callout type="danger">
-Be careful when removing keys from an existing account, because once an account doesn’t have sufficient keys (keys with weights sum less than 1000), it can no longer be modified.
+Be careful when removing keys from an existing account, because 1000 weight is necessary for any transactions on the account.
+If the account doesn’t have sufficient keys, it can no longer be modified.

 </Callout>